ahlstromcj/seq66/README.md

             be enabled via a 'usr' option first.
         *   Issue #118 Make virtual ports ports enabled by default.
         *   Issue #119 "Quantized Record Active does not work" fixed.
+        *   Fixed bug preventing a song with triggers stopping playback at end of song.
+Fixes related to playlist-handling.
+        *   Add note-mapping to the loop record-mode list; fixed bugs in handling note-mapping..
         *   Multiple tempo events can be drawn in a line in the data pane.
             They can be dragged up and down in the data pane.
         *   If configured for double-click, can now open or create a pattern